US STOCKS-Wall Street weighed down by Apple

 The S&P 500 index has not moved more than 1 percent in either direction on a daily basis since July 8.

-Seven of the 10 major S&P 500 indexes were lower, while healthcare and financials eked small gains.
+Six of the 10 major S&P 500 indexes were lower, but the defensive sectors including utilities and telecom services were among the gainers.

-Tractor Supply was the biggest percentage loser on the S&P, falling 16.4 percent after the home improvement and pet care products retailer lowered its full-year forecast.
+Tractor Supply plunged 16 percent to $70.21 after the home improvement and pet care products retailer lowered its full-year forecast.
+The stock was the top percentage loser on the S&P.

+Tesla fell 1.5 percent to $198.63 after Cowen & Co began coverage of the stock with an "underperform" rating.

-Nike fell 2.1 percent after Piper Jaffray downgraded the shoemaker's stock to "neutral".
+AbbVie was down 2.1 percent after JPMorgan downgraded the drugmaker's stock to "neutral" from "overweight"

 * Dow off 0.05 pct, S&P down 0.13 pct, Nasdaq up 0.03 pct (Updates to mid-afternoon, changes byline)